 With the shift in how and where we work, there’s been a lot of discussion around what to do with empty office buildings.
 As companies rethink their real estate strategies, many corporate office spaces are sitting vacant.
 At the same time, institutions, especially in higher education, are seeking creative ways to expand.
 An adaptive reuse approach can offer a model for turning underutilized office buildings into dynamic, purpose-driven spaces that meet today’s evolving needs.

 Ayers Saint Gross worked closely with Bryant University to reinvent a 250,000-square-foot corporate office building into the Business Entrepreneurship Leadership Center (BELC), a state-of-the-art academic facility designed to foster innovation and future-focused learning.
 This project demonstrates how an outdated office space can be transformed into a vibrant, light-filled environment designed for collaboration and learning.
-By opening up the plan, bringing in daylight, and creating highly rated learning spaces, the redesign not only reimagined the building’s function but also significantly reduced its carbon footprint.
+By opening the plan to create clearer sightlines, bring in daylight, and create highly rated learning spaces, the redesign not only reimagined the building’s function but also significantly reduced its carbon footprint.

-The building, which was gifted to the university by Fidelity Investments, originally included closed office spaces as well as corporate amenities such as kitchenettes, a locker room, a dining hall, and outdoor spaces.
+The building, which was gifted to the University by Fidelity Investments, originally included office suites as well as corporate amenities such as kitchenettes, a locker room, a dining hall, and outdoor spaces.

 By carefully removing and adjusting interior walls, the team designed a series of specialized labs and flexible classroom spaces, faculty offices, as well as student collaboration areas and gathering spaces.
 Environmental graphics elevate the spaces, provide wayfinding, and clearly connect the project to Bryant University’s broader campus.